What Does ZR Mean on a Tire?

 The ZR on a tire sidewall represents a tires “speed rating.”
 The speed rating of a tire is the maximum speed that a tire can safely achieve.

-The lettering system has since been refined further by the addition of other letters.
+The lettering system has since been refined further by the addition of other letters in recent years.
 These additional letters help to identify a tire’s speed capabilities even further.

 What Is A Tire Speed Rating?